leongersing/ruby_buddha_ios_blog_source/readme.md

 to pick up their play things.
 Objective-C on iOS, on the other hand is a lot like Ruby Buddha's house.
 We're poor and can't afford nannies and maids so guests have to pick up after themselves.
 The rule in iOS is if you take it out to play with it, you have to put it away.
 Dealloc is your mom calling at the end of the day.
-Its when you have to put away your toys.
+It's when you have to put away your toys.

 Add these lines: